fastapi/full-stack-fastapi-template/README.md

 docker-compose up -d
 ```

-**NOTE:** I find that the **Nuxt** container does not run well in development mode, and does not refresh on changes.
+**NOTE:** If you install new Node packages, you will need to rebuild the `frontend`.
+I also find that `frontend` behaves inconsistently in development mode, and may not refresh on changes.
 In particular, `nuxt/content` is very unpredictable in dev mode running in the container.
-It is far better to run the `frontend` outside of the container to take advantage of live refresh.
+You may have more success running the `frontend` outside of the container to take advantage of live refresh.

 Change into the `/frontend` folder, and: